 - Minnie’s House is similar to Mickey’s House.
 Kids will enjoy running through Minnie’s house exploring everything.
 She is outside in the back waiting to meet you, but it is easy to skip past if that is not your child’s thing.

-And Everything Else You Need to Know at Disneyland with Toddlers
+Everything Else You Need to Know About Disneyland Rides for Toddlers

 Alice in Wonderland is also a bit dark, but is a fun ride.
 The line is usually too long to wait though!The least frightening is probably Pinocchio.
 Try it out and see if you want to venture further into the fairy tale rides.